 Machining with industrial robots

-Machining with robots instead of using a CNC machine is becoming an increasingly popular option, particularly for the manufacture of large and also complex items across a wide range of materials and applications.
-CNC Robotics has frequently been able to provide a more cost-effective robot machining solution than traditional machine tools.
-For example, milling machines used to produce larger parts in plastic, foam, composites and softer metals.
-In addition, CNC robotic systems developed by the company have been used to replace many hand-finishing tasks.
-Also machining with robots can often provide a faster and more consistent approach than manual operations.
+Machining with robots, instead of using a CNC machine is increasingly popular.
+Particularly for the manufacture of large and complex items, across a wide range of materials and also applications.
+We have become established as the UK’s leading robot integrator specialising in machining applications.
+This is due to being able to provide a more cost-effective machining solution than traditional machine tools.
+This is especially the case when producing larger parts in foam, plastic, composites and softer metals.
+In addition, CNC robotic systems replace many hand-finishing tasks.
+Furthermore, machining with robots can often provide a faster and more consistent approach than manual operations.

-A growing number of CAD/CAM software companies, including Autodesk, now support the programming of industrial robots with variants of their five-axis milling capabilities.
-The combination of the industrial robot along with the software gives the equivalent benefits to those gained when programming machine tools.
-This includes the ability to create toolpaths directly from CAD models, together with options to simulate and optimise the program on the computer.
-These options help to ensure that the industrial robot will operate efficiently and also safely.
-Furthermore, giving the desired productivity across all types of manufacturing.
+Programming anything other than simple movements used to be a major hurdle.
+However, this is now much easier, thanks to the growing number of companies that now provide software for the programming of robot operations.
+The combination of the robot and the software gives the equivalent benefits to those gained when programming machine tools.
+These include the ability to develop a wide range of toolpath strategies directly from CAD models, together with options to simulate and optimise the program on the computer.
+These options help to ensure that the robot will operate efficiently and safely, giving the desired productivity across all types of manufacturing.